|

 recent compositions including the title song, "Got To Be" "Because You Believe" and more...

-Deb is available for concerts, workshops and speaking
+Deb is available for concerts,

 engagements.